e-gov/GOVSSO/Representee.md

 #### 3.2.2 Session update request with `representee.*` scope

-To get detailed representation information for a specific person, `representee.{subject}` scope needs to be added to session update request.
+The client application must add `representee.{subject}` scope to the session update request to get detailed representation information for a specific person.

 The `{subject}` value must be the ID code of a natural person or the registry code of a legal person, prefixed by the country code of the person's origin.

-The client application can only request detailed representation info about persons listed in the `representee_list`.
+The client application can only request detailed representation information about persons listed in the `representee_list`.
 Only one representee can be requested at once.

 ***Example GovSSO session update request with `representee.*` scope***
 ````